superarts/superarts.github.io/_posts/2016-03-28-reflection-in-swift.md

 ### Creating a native object based on a Dictionary

-To create reflection for a native object with a given `Dictionary` (or a `JSON` object that can be deserialized to native `Dictionary`), we can use `for (key, value) in dict` to loop through it, and assign the keys/values to an object using `setValue(value, forKey:key)`.
+To create a native object from a given `Dictionary` (or a `JSON` object that can be deserialized to native `Dictionary`), we can use `for (key, value) in dict` to loop through it, and assign the keys/values to an object using `setValue(value, forKey:key)`.
 However, assigning a value to a non-existent key will cause an error, thus we need to check if the object `respondsToSelector` first.

 But here's something funny happening.
 Please try to guess what will happen and run the following code in a `Playground`.